L\'evy processes on smooth manifolds with a connection: Introduction

 On Riemannian manifolds it is natural to consider the Levi-Civita connection which is uniquely determined by the metric.
 A holonomy group of this connection is a Lie subgroup of the orthogonal group implying that our new definition of \levy{} processes is a genuine generalization of isotropic \levy{} processes defined in \cite{isotropiclevy} (see Section~\ref{sec:LevyOnRiem} below for details).
 In particular, since the holonomy group of the flat connection on $\RR^d$ is trivial, our definition coincides with the classical definition of \levy{} processes on $\RR^d$.
-Lie groups do not necessarily posses a natural Riemannian metric, but have a natural choice of a left-invariant connection.
+Lie groups do not necessarily possess a natural Riemannian metric, but have a natural choice of a left-invariant connection.
 In Section~\ref{levyonlie} below we show that this choice of a connection implies that a \levy{} process satisfying our definition is a classical (left) \levy{} process on a Lie group.
-If the exponential map of the Lie group is not surjective, then there exist (left) \levy{} processes whose jumps cannot be expressed via geodesics of the left-invariant connection.
+If the exponential map of the Lie group is not surjective, then jumps which are not in the image of the exponential map cannot be expressed via the geodesics of the left-invariant connection, so (left) \levy{} process having such jumps cannot be expressed via our definition.
 However, as soon as all jumps can be expressed in such a way, the (left) \levy{} process can be expressed via our new definition (see Proposition~\ref{prop:reprLevyOnLieViaHor}).
 In particular, on the Lie group with surjective exponential map the two notions of \levy{} processes coincide.

 The remainder of the paper is structured as follows.
 In Section~\ref{ConsAndResults} we apply the theory of Marcus SDEs on manifolds to construct a \levy{} process on a smooth manifold with a connection and state our main results.
 In Section~\ref{examples} we discuss examples of \levy{} processes on manifolds with a connection, including special cases of Riemannian manifolds and Lie groups as well as new examples with exceptional holonomy groups.
 The proofs of our main results are given in Section~\ref{proofsandTechnicalresults}.
 Some facts from differential geometry used in our analysis are collected in Appendix~\ref{app:connections}.